cricodeclub/cricodeclub.github.io/index.md

 lang: en
 ---

+# A code club, in Paris

+We organize open co-learning sessions every wednesday from 7pm to 9pm.
+Location: Tour Montparnasse, CRI, 20e étage, Computer room.
+75015, Paris.

 ## Our actions

 - We have developed the pedagogical axis of the club through introduction workshops to programming and web developing tools such as git.
 The workshops were organized at CRI and open to all.